-The proposed increase in the authorized number of shares of Common Stock could have other effects on the Corporation's stockholders depending upon the exact nature and circumstances of any actual issuances of authorized but unissued shares.
+The proposed increase in the authorized number of shares of Common Stock could have a number of effects on the Corporation's stockholders depending upon the exact nature and circumstances of any actual issuances of authorized but unissued shares.
 The increase could deter takeovers, in that additional shares could be issued (within the limits imposed by applicable law) in one or more transactions that could make a change in control or takeover of the Corporation more difficult.
 For example, additional shares could be issued by the Corporation so as to dilute the stock ownership or voting rights of persons seeking to obtain control of the Corporation.
 Similarly, the issuance of additional shares to certain persons allied with the Corporation's management could have the effect of making it more difficult to remove the Corporation's current management by diluting the stock ownership or voting rights of persons seeking to cause such removal.
+In addition, an issuance of additional shares by the Corporation could have an effect on the potential realizable value of a stockholder's investment.
+In the absence of a proportionate increase in the Corporation's earnings and book value, an increase in the aggregate number of outstanding shares of the Corporation caused by the issuance of the additional shares would dilute the earnings per share and book value per share of all outstanding shares of the Corporation's Common Stock.
+If such factors were reflected in the price per share of the Common Stock, the potential realizable value of a stockholder's investment could be adversely affected.
+The Common Stock has no preemptive rights to purchase additional shares.